Dead Sea is a large salt lake, east of the Judean desert. Many nature and ancient sites are located around the lake.

 The Dead Sea is located to the east of the Judean desert, between Israel and Jordan.
 Its level is 420m under the sea level.
 The southern part of the lake is mostly dry or broken into evaporation pools.
 The shore along its western section is narrow, and may extend to 2-3 KM at the outlets of the brooks that flow from the Judean desert.

 The area is seen here in a satellite photo, with an indication of the sites reviewed in Biblewalks.
-You can point on the yellow squares to navigate to the selected place.

 The Dead Sea is part of the Great Rift Valley (Syrian-African depression), which runs from northern Syria to the South East Africa (6,000 KM long).
 It started to evolve 25 Million years ago, due to tectonic pressures of plates.
 At that time the depression, in this section, was covered by Ocean water.